Features

 The stuff they serve here is not your average joe.

-Founded by a former TAP barista, Vagabond naturally roast their own beans, which they then use alongside their own prodigious talents to brew in predominantly espresso-based drinks.
-Another great spot to work in, the space itself is kitted out with wooden tables and al fresco seating in their back yard – and it plays host to a killer full English breakfast.
+Founded by a former TAP barista, Vagabond naturally roasts its own beans, which are then brewed into predominantly espresso-based drinks.
+A great spot for getting some work done, the space itself is kitted out with wooden tables and al fresco seating in their back yard – and it plays host to a killer full English breakfast.

 Good for: Focussed working